 Syncplicity by Axway plays a part in creating a viable hybrid cloud solution with both public and private components for the state's data security needs.
 All the data is stored securely behind their firewalls, Reid reports.

 Within a government agency, some of the files contain personal health and financial information that must be protected at all costs.
 Accordingly, that data is stored in the IOT's own data center in order to have control over what data gets in and who has access to it.
 That's "the private part of the hybrid equation," Reid says.

-For the public part of the hybrid equation, Syncplicity's solution eliminates the need for other forms of data transfer that previously were used by the state office.
+For the public part of the hybrid equation, Syncplicity by Axway's solution eliminates the need for other forms of data transfer that previously were used by the state office.
 Data transfers used to take place through FTP servers, shared drives and USB drives, each of which carries the risk of data loss or breach, and also posed an impediment to efficient collaboration.